PhilWelsh/artblog/content/blog/01-coinspin.md

 I saved out the image file to a image hosting service, then called it in as a background image, creating keyframes to move the background-position in the x-axis for 7 frames, and repeat, then drop the y-position and repeat. (calculated on width of each frame). and Voila!!! \
 according to caniuse.com background-image-x/y states that all modern browsers should have no trouble with this except for OperaMini and KaiOS (which i know very little about)

 So there you go.
 My first challenge done, although i went a little over my 1 week time frame, i had delved into a bunch of different features and published my first challenge post.
 The coin spin by itself is available to see on my codepen

+**\[additional: after this was created i uploaded the images to giphy to embed in this blog, but inserting multiple iframes was not only pointless but was cost-heavy for my laziness, and as they can't be saved as a gif file from render, i needed to create this gif in photoshop from the images.
+Effectively creating the animation my CSS was doing]**

 <https://codepen.io/philwelsh/pen/dyMyKXq>

+``

 look forward to the next one, and have a great day.

 ## Take aways.